Lantianqianmu/nftide-atacseq/README.md

 macs2 | 2.2.9.1
 bedGraphToBigWig | 2.10

-If genome coverage files (.bw) are desired, please install bedGraphToBigWig manually, and get the chromsize file from USCS (download or using fetchChromSizes).
+If genome coverage files (.bw) are desired, please install bedGraphToBigWig manually, and get the chromsize file from UCSC (download or using fetchChromSizes).

 ## Usage ##
 (1) Create a conda environment with